“VELOCITY”€

 Key Takeaways:

-• The Velocity is a 4-seat, all-composite, canard-design "pusher" aircraft that first flew in 1985.
+• The Velocity is a four-seat, all-composite, canard-design pusher aircraft that debuted in 1986 and quickly gained popularity, with kits selling rapidly.

 See a mistake?
 Contact us.